akanksha23k/Flight-management-system/README.md

-✈️ Flight Management System (Java Console Application with Lambdas & Streams) Description
+ **Flight Management System (Java Console Application with Lambdas & Streams)** **Description**

 The Flight Management System is a Java-based console application designed to efficiently manage flight-related data and operations.
 This system allows users to add, remove, filter, sort, and print flights based on different criteria such as price, ratings, or destinations.

 This project demonstrates object-oriented programming principles and modern Java features like Lambdas and Streams, making it a practical example of how functional programming can simplify data processing and sorting tasks.

-Features
+**Features**

-✅ Add and Remove Flights – Easily manage flight records.
+Add and Remove Flights – Easily manage flight records.

-✅ View All Flights – Display flights in a user-friendly format.
+View All Flights – Display flights in a user-friendly format.

-✅ Filter Flights – Search flights based on price, rating, or destination.
+Filter Flights – Search flights based on price, rating, or destination.

-✅ Sort Flights – Use custom comparators with Java Streams to sort flights by price, ratings, or other criteria.
+Sort Flights – Use custom comparators with Java Streams to sort flights by price, ratings, or other criteria.

-✅ Functional Programming – Leverage Lambdas and Streams for efficient operations on flight collections.
+Functional Programming – Leverage Lambdas and Streams for efficient operations on flight collections.

-✅ Text-Based Console Interface – Simple and easy-to-use interface for users.
+Text-Based Console Interface – Simple and easy-to-use interface for users.

-Technology Stack

 Language: Java (JDK 8+)